Azure-Samples/ms-identity-javascript-nodejs-tutorial/README.md

 The [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview), along with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) and [Azure Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) (Azure AD B2C) are central to the **Azure** cloud ecosystem.
 This tutorial aims to take you through the fundamentals of modern authentication with Node.js, using the [Microsoft Authentication Library for Node.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL Node).

-This tutorial also features a simple wrapper around **MSAL Node** [ConfidentialClientApplication](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/src/client/ConfidentialClientApplication.ts) in order to automate routine authentication tasks such as login, logout, get a token etc., as well as utility methods to validate tokens and etc. You can find the wrapper under the [msal-express-wrapper](./msal-express-wrapper) folder.
+This tutorial also features a simple wrapper around **MSAL Node** [ConfidentialClientApplication](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/src/client/ConfidentialClientApplication.ts) class in order to automate routine authentication tasks such as login, logout, token acquisition etc., as well as utility methods to validate tokens and etc. You can find the wrapper under the [msal-express-wrapper](./msal-express-wrapper/README.md) folder.
 Suggestions and contributions are welcome!

 We recommend following the chapters in successive order.
 However, the code samples are self-contained, so feel free to pick samples by topics that you may need at the moment.